 This is the real "height of eroticism," which, when you experience it, cannot be mistaken for the merely gracious demeanor, albeit well-meaning, of a high social-IQ girl named “Mary” who understands how to please and charm a man.
 That's not enough, and John knows the difference.

 Well, I take it back -- true love is like winning the lottery, mega-millions, of course; and the sense of joy and excitement will be more than overwhelming; the difference is that, each for the other is the winning ticket.

 (See my article on the meaning of humor, avenue to truth.)

 primal desire: living with a beloved in a garden paradise

-Lovers living in a private paradise-world is an ancient symbol, a universal Jungian archetype, of ultimate intimacy.
+Lovers living in a private paradise-world is an ancient symbol, virtually a universal Jungian archetype, of ultimate intimacy.
 It’s interesting that the original Twin Souls, Eve and Adam, metaphorically speaking, began in a garden paradise, and that we, their children, will experience Twin love in another perfect environment, a paradise holodeck-world, not to mention Summerland proper.